 Warranty Accrual: We provide for the estimated cost of product warranties at the time revenue is recognized.
-While we engage in extensive product quality programs and processes, including actively monitoring and evaluating the quality of our component suppliers, our warranty obligation is affected by product failure rates, material usage and service delivery costs incurred in correcting a product failure.
+While we engage in extensive product quality programs and processes, our warranty obligation is affected by product failure rates, material usage and service delivery costs incurred in correcting a product failure.
 We continuously monitor product returns for warranty and maintain a reserve for the related expenses based upon our historical experience and any specifically identified field failures.
 As we sell new products to our customers, we must exercise considerable judgment in estimating the expected failure rates.
 This estimating process is based on historical experience of similar products, as well as various other assumptions that we believe to be reasonable under the circumstances.